Russia's Bolshoi Theatre set for grand reopening

 Full details of the show are being kept secret but it will feature the top Bolshoi dancers such as Svetlana Zakharova and Maria Alexandrova, as well as guest opera singers including Frances' Natalie Dessay and Lithuanian soprano Violeta Urmana.

-Founded as a private theater in 1776 by Empress Catherine the Great to "decorate the city and also serve as the premises for public masquerades, comedies and comic operas," the theater was rebuilt in 1825 after a fire.
+Founded as a private theatre in 1776 by Empress Catherine the Great to "decorate the city and also serve as the premises for public masquerades, comedies and comic operas", the theatre was rebuilt in 1825 after a fire.

-After years of neglect and heavy use during Soviet times, the grand cream-colored, eight-columned building close to Red Square and the Kremlin closed for repairs in 2005.
-The troupe continued performing on the neighboring New stage.
+After years of neglect and heavy use during Soviet times, the grand cream-coloured, eight-columned building close to Red Square and the Kremlin closed for repairs in 2005.
+The troupe continued performing on the neighbouring New stage.

-"By the time we closed the theater for renovation, there was a 70 percent chance of the building collapsing.
+"By the time we closed the theatre for renovation, there was a 70 percent chance of the building collapsing.
 That is very high.
 We had reached a critical point," Iksanov said.

-With just days to go, workers in blue overalls are still putting the finishing touches to the theater as rehearsals continue, with opera music competing with the sound of backstage drilling.
+With just days to go, workers in blue overalls are still putting the finishing touches to the theatre as rehearsals continue, with opera music competing with the sound of backstage drilling.

 "The troupes are working without weekends, production staff are on 24 hours a day and nobody grumbles.
 We all have a common drive, and that is to get back to our home," Iksanov said.